Geography: Systematic (GEO)

 GEO2370 CONSERVATION OF NATURAL RESOURCES (3.00 Credits)

-A survey of the use and mismanagement of natural resources within the environment, including problems of development, pollution, biotic systems, population, resource depletion and technology.
-Special emphasis will be placed upon the spatial/geographical Manifestation of conservation issues.
+This course is a survey of the use and threats to natural resources, including depletion, pollution, waste, and destruction.
+Students will learn the historical development of resource conservation policies and legislation.
+Finally, the course will address current policies and trends in the conservation of natural resources.
 GEO2370 is a writing credit course.
 Students must earn a minimum grade of C to meet the requirements of the Gordon Rule for writing.
 GEO2370 meets the International/ Intercultural competency requirement.

 Total Contact Hrs: 48.00